sharonjennifer/boston-311-ai-system/README.md

 ⚙️ Installation & Setup
 ⚡ Installation Prerequisites

-Make sure you have the following installed:
+Before setting up the project, ensure the following tools are installed on your system:

-Python 3.9+
+Python 3.9+ — Required for running backend pipelines and data scripts.

-Node.js 18+
+Node.js 18+ — Needed for the frontend (Next.js) application.

-Docker
+Docker — Used for containerization and environment consistency.

-Terraform 1.5+
+Terraform 1.5+ — Handles infrastructure provisioning on Google Cloud.

-Google Cloud SDK (gcloud)
+Google Cloud SDK (gcloud) — Required for authentication and resource management on GCP.

 Setup Instructions
 # 1️⃣ Clone the repository
 git clone https://github.com/sharonjennifer/boston-311-ai-system.git